godot-rust/gdnative-book/src/recipes/logging.md

 }
 ```

-After adding the above class with the `handle.add_class::<DebugLogger>()` in the `init(handle: InitHandle)` function, add it as an Autoload Singleton in your project and you can access the logging functionality with the following function.

-In the example below, I chose the name "game_logger" for the Autoload singleton.
+After adding the class above with `handle.add_class::<DebugLogger>()` in the `init` function, you may add it as an Autoload Singleton in your project for easy access.
+In the example below, the name "game_logger" is chosen for the Autoload singleton:

 ```gdscript
 game_logger.trace("name_of_script.gd", "this is a trace message")